 Quick witted, clever and charming, it’s no wonder the mouse came in first place for the race.
-They are sharp, funny, and are known to have a loyal group of friends.
-With ever-curious minds, they are often motivated by greed and always open to challenges
+Mice are known to be sharp, funny, and are known to have a loyal group of friends.
+With ever-curious minds, they are also often motivated by greed and always open to challenges.

-The ox is known to have come in second place because of its determination, detail-oriented and hard working nature.
-They are kind, reliable and yet stubborn in their beliefs.
-At times of feeling lonely, they enjoy companionship from family and friends.
+The ox is known to have come in second place because of its determination, and detail-oriented and hard working nature.
+Ox are kind, reliable and yet have the tendency to be stubborn at times.
+When feeling lonely, they enjoy companionship from family and friends.

-Ready to pounce at any time, the tiger is full of passion, ambition, courage and have strong leadership qualities.
-Their authoritative traits can naturally make them highly seductive and self-possessed, but they are also charming and warm-hearted.
+Ready to pounce at any time, the tiger is full of passion, ambition, courage and has strong leadership qualities.
+Tigers have authoritative traits that can naturally make them highly seductive and self-possessed, but they are also charming and warm-hearted.

 Popular, compassionate and sincere, rabbits love being surrounded by friends and family.
 Rabbits enjoy entertainment and companionship under comfortable surroundings.
 Their calm, peace-loving nature often makes them avoid risks and conflict.

 One of the more powerful animal signs in the calendar, the Dragon is known to be highly energetic, fearless and warm-hearted.
-Their charismatic qualities make them natural leaders and lovers, and can often be self-centered.
+The dragons' charismatic qualities make them natural leaders and lovers, but they can often be self-centered.

 Known to have come sixth place by scaring the horse, the snake is intelligent, seductive, sociable and charming.
-At times they enjoy risks and danger, but are known to be smart with money and at making immediate decisions.
+At times, snakes enjoy risks and danger, but are known to be smart with money and at making immediate decisions.

-Their kind, peace-loving traits makes the sheep natural nurturers.
-They are highly creative and enjoy being alone in thought, which often make them anxious.
-As much as they like to offer, the Sheep in return need lots of love and support from family and friends.
+Their kind, peace-loving traits make the sheep natural nurturers.
+They are highly creative and enjoy being alone in thought, which often makes them anxious.
+As much as they like to offer, sheep in return need lots of love and support from family and friends.

 Those born in the year of the Monkey thrive on having fun.
 Their positive and cheerful energy make them very sociable and pleasant to be around.
 They enjoy being active and stimulated, and often find long term commitments challenging because of lack of determination.